intmus/inttheory22-23/_02-int-scales-keys/b1-modes.md

  Locrian | B | C | D | E | F | G | A
  Lydian Dominant | F | G | A | B | C | D | Eb

 Of course, there are other ways to memorize these.
-The most obvious is to memorize the intervallic pattern from the tonic note.
+One is to memorize the intervallic pattern from the tonic note.
 The table below shows the intervals necessary to reach the next scale degree of each mode.

 Intervallic patterns of modes | ^1 | ^2 | ^3 | ^4 | ^5 | ^6 | ^7
  --- | --- | --- | --- | --- | --- | --- | ---